rimanfarhood/Chic-Salon/README.md

 Chic Hair Salon is a business website for a hair salon based in Sweden.
 It allows the business to display themself and the services they offer.
-Provides the costumer with necessary information about the salon, such as treatments, prices, location and conatct information. (bifoga livelänk)
+Provides the costumer with necessary information about the salon, such as treatments, prices, location and conatct information.

 ![Responsice Mockup]